HestHub/nix-config/blog.md

 ### nix shell

-But what if you just need a cli tools ones in a blue moon, or just want to get a feel for some alternatives before you permanently install it?
+But what if i just need a cli tools once in a blue moon, or just want to get a feel for some alternatives before you permanently install it?

-then we can turn our eyes to the nix-shell!
+Thats where the nix-shell comes into play.

-nix shell lets us create a temporary PATH enviroment, install all the dependencies we need for a package and have it availible only as long as the current session is running.
+nix shell lets me create a temporary PATH enviroment, install all the dependencies needed by a package and have it availible only as long as the current session is running.
+Rebooting the system will clean up all the temporary files the package has used.

-so say i need to get some data from a json, but cant be bothered installing jq the normal route, editing config, rebuilding, creating a new generation just for a one off command? lets just nix-shell it:
+So say i need to get some data from a json, but cant be bothered installing jq the normal route: editing config, rebuilding, creating a new generation, just for a one off command?

+Lets handle it with nix-shell:

 ```